carlosdavila91/carlosdavila91.github.io/_posts/2020-07-14-animating-scatterplot.md

 plt.close("all")
 ```

 When wirting a post like this one, you need to save the result to then display it.
 I found that this was not an easy task.
-After searching through several sources I found [this great post by Matteo Guzzo](https://matteoguzzo.com/blog/embed-html-graphs-plotly/) which helped a lot to complete this part.
+After searching through several sources I found [this great post by Matteo Guzzo](https://matteoguzzo.com/blog/embed-html-graphs-plotly/) which helped me a lot to complete this part.

-To sum up, after creating the plot, we must save it to then display it, e.g. in this blog post.
+To sum up, after creating the plot, we must save it into an `.html` file to then display it.
+The file must include a link to the `plotly.js` library.
+That's why it is mandatory to use this `include_plotlyjs='cdn'` parameter when saving the plot.

-The `include_plotlyjs='cdn'` keyword argument includes the `plotly.js` library as a link to the official CDN.
 See the Matteo's blog post for more detail on how this works.

 ```python